timescale/docs.timescale.com-content/api.md

 1. For each physical disk, add a separate tablespace to the database.
-TimescaleDB allows you to actually add multiple tablespaces to a *single* hypertable (although under the covers, each underlying chunk will be mapped by TimescaleDB to a single tablespace / physical disk).
+TimescaleDB allows you to actually add multiple tablespaces to a *single* hypertable (although under the covers, a hypertable's chunks are spread across the tablespaces associated with that hypertable).

 We recommend a RAID setup when possible, as it supports both forms of parallelization described above (i.e., separate queries to separate